-Author/Year/ Country/ Study design/ PEDro Score Methods Outcome Group 3 (n=12): Median Age=41.5 yr; Mean Time Post Injury=10.6 days; Mean GCS score=5.2.
+Author Year Country Research Design PEDro Sample Size Methods Outcome Median Age=33.5yr; Mean Time Post Injury=13.25 days; Mean GCS score=4.7.
+Group 3 (n=12): Median Age=41.5yr; Mean Time Post Injury=10.6d; Mean GCS score=5.2.
 Intervention: Participants entered one of three groups: group 1 received a physical intervention (controls), group 2 received casting plus injections of saline (4 ml), and group 3 received casting with botulinum toxin (100 units per leg) into the gastrocnemius and soleus muscles.
 Patients were re-cast if a 10° change in dorsiflexion occurred.
 Outcome Measure: Calf contracture, Modified Ashworth Scale (MAS), Passive Range of Motion.
 3. There were significant improvements in MAS scores in treated groups (group 2, p<0.03; group 3, p=0.04) but not controls (p>0.05).

-For the lower extremity, Verplancke et al. (2005) found that active prophylaxis of leg spasticity using casting is beneficial; however, there was no difference in outcomes between those casted with or without Botulinum toxin.
+For the lower extremity, Verplancke et al. (2005) found that active prophylaxis of leg spasticity using casting was beneficial, however, there was no difference in outcomes between those casted with or without Botulinum toxin.
 This indicates that BTX may not be beneficial when paired with casting (Verplancke et al., 2005).
-Future studies, with a larger sample size, are needed to examine this further.
+Future studies, with a larger sample size, are needed to examine this interaction further.

 Electrical stimulation was then studied as a multimodal intervention, combined with standing on a tilt table, and splinting for ankle contractures (Leung et al., 2014).
-This RCT found improvements in passive ankle dorsiflexion that favoured the control group; however, neither group reached values of clinical significance.
+This RCT found improvements in passive ankle dorsiflexion that favoured the control group, however, neither group reached values of clinical significance.
 Leung et al. (2014) did find a significant reduction in spasticity favouring the intervention group at week 6 but it no longer existed by week 10.
 Of note, 10 participants had issues with adhering to the tilt table procedure due to fainting, fatigue, or behavioural issues.
-In addition, due to the fact that the experimental group received a combination of 3 treatments (tilt table, electrical stimulation, and casting) while the control group only underwent tilt table treatment, it is unclear which intervention was responsible for the short-term reduction in spasticity in the experimental group.
+In addition, due to the fact that the experimental group received a combination of 3 treatments (tilt table, electrical stimulation, and casting), while the control group only underwent tilt table treatment, it is unclear which intervention was responsible for the short-term reduction in spasticity in the experimental group.